Bonds 101: What They Are and Their Importance in a Diversified Investment Portfolio

 • Reduce portfolio risk — Due to their more certain nature than stocks and their tendency to behave opposite of stocks in unfavorable stock market times, bonds are a great way to reduce the risk in an investment portfolio.

 • Federal government bonds — U.S. government bonds are issued by the Treasury and help finance various federal operations.
+Investing in treasury bonds is often something people do when they want to preserve capital, as these bonds are backed by the U.S. government.

 • Federal agency bonds — Federal agencies issue bonds, many of which are indirect obligations of the U.S. government, to support financing specific to their operations.
 The most well-known agencies support home financing, education, and public power facilities.

 • Municipal bonds — Municipalities such as states, cities, counties, and towns issue bonds to fund various publicly beneficial projects, including building and operating schools, roads, sewer systems, and convention centers.
+Investing in municipal bonds is also a potential means to save on taxes, as interest from these bonds are tax-exempt from federal income taxes and from state taxes in the state where the bond was issued.

-• Mortgage-backed securities — As a way to provide funding to the mortgage market, certain federal agencies and some private organizations issue bonds backed by groups of mortgages and deriving payments from the underlying mortgage payments.
+• Mortgage-backed securities — As a way to provide funding to the mortgage market, certain federal agencies and some private organizations issue bonds backed by groups of mortgages and derive payments from the underlying mortgage payments.

 • Corporate bonds — Many corporations raise money through the issuance of debt.
 The funds raised through bonds are often used for modernization, expansions, new product ideas, or financing operating expenses.
 Corporations can issue two types of debt: secured and unsecured.
 Bonds that are secured have a pledge of collateral backing the original principal amount.
 Unsecured bonds, called debentures, have no collateral backing, so they rely solely on the issuer's ability to repay principal and make timely interest payments.
+Investing in corporate bonds means you may get a higher interest rate than government bonds, for example, however, they are also typically subject to greater creditor risk or risk of default.

 How is a Bond's Price Determined?

 After a bond is first issued, it trades in the secondary market composed of buyers and sellers of outstanding securities (similar to stock markets).
 A bond's price will fluctuate in the secondary market above or below the original issue price to reflect changing market conditions.
-However, purchasers of the original issue don't need to worry about price movements of their bonds because such fluctuations won't affect the payback of the bondholder's original principal amount at maturity, the par value.
-This return of principal, regardless of price volatility, is one of the key benefits of holding bonds.

 • Interest rate levels --The most important cause of bond price fluctuations is the changing level of interest rates.
 As illustrated below, when interest rates in the market rise, a bond's price will fall.
 Conversely, if interest rates fall, a bond's price will rise.
 For example, suppose that you purchase a 3% coupon bond of XYZ Company at its primary issue price, the par value of $1,000.
 Assume that two years from now, the bond is trading in the secondary issue market.
 At this point, market interest rates have fallen, and new bonds similar to yours are being issued at a par price of $1,000 but are paying only a 2% coupon rate consistent with market conditions.
 Understandably, other buyers in the market would be willing to pay a premium, more than $1,000, for your bond that has the higher 3% coupon rate.
 Therefore, this bond's price will increase to reflect prevailing rates; this bond trades at a premium price.
 If you sold your premium bond, you would have a gain on your original purchase.
 Consider the opposite case.
 Two years from now, interest rates have risen, and a new bond selling for $1,000 is paying a 4% coupon rate.
 It would be impossible to sell your bond for $1,000 if it only pays a 3% coupon rate when new bonds offer a higher interest rate.
 To sell your bond, you will have to offer it at a discount to entice a buyer to buy your bond.
 If you sold your discount bond, you would register a loss from your original purchase price of par value.